tjmacphee/recipe-chef/README.md

 cp .env_example .env
 ```

-Third, signup for [Edamam](https://www.edamam.com/) to obtain your ID & key, then fill in the `.env` values.
+Third, signup for [Spoonacular](https://spoonacular.com/food-api) to obtain your key, then fill in the `.env` values.

 Fourth, run the development server: